 Plants are incredible chemical factories, capable of producing a host of complex molecules that synthetic chemists struggle to produce.
-These compounds are produced by plants as a way to interact with their environment, typically to attract or repel other organisms.
-Such molecules also have great significance for humans, as we use them for fragrances, agrichemicals and, most importantly, medicines.
-My general research interests lie in understanding how plants control the production of these valuable compounds, and then using this knowledge to produce natural products and novel chemicals in microbial or plant based platforms.
+These compounds are produced by plants to interact with their environment, but they also have great significance for humans, as we use them for fragrances, agrichemicals and medicines.
+My general research interests are understanding how plants produce these valuable compounds, and how these pathways have evolved.
+This knowledge can then be used to produce natural products and novel chemicals in microbial or plant based platforms.